datenstruktur/Paperdb/doc/elasticbf.md

 **Q: How to get hotness information of a Table？**

 In our design, we store the hotness in the FilterBlockReader of the Table.
 Therefore, to obtain the hotness of a Table, we only need to retrieve it from the FilterBlockReader stored in the Table.
-It is important to note that since both the main thread and Compaction need to access this hotnes value, we define it as an atomic type to ensure thread safety.
+It is important to note that since both the main thread and Compaction need to access this hotness value, we define it as an atomic type to ensure thread safety.

 **Q: Hot to get a Table？**